 There are six individuals who used to be Honorary Citizens, but whose status as such was revoked.
 One of them is former Nazi dictator Adolf Hitler.
 The others are Göring and Goebbels, two of the highest ranking figures in his regime, the Nazi politician Wilhelm Frick, Paul Hindenburg, who made Hitler Reich Chancellor, and Friedrich Wilhelm Reinhold Pieck, who was President of the GDR in the 1950s.

 Most revocations took place in the late 1940s, after World War II.
 Hindenburg’s Honorary Citizenship was cancelled in 2020.
-And instead of those Nazi thugs, people who stood up for freedom were honored.
-They include politicians sich as Ronald Reagan, Helmut Kohl, Konrad Adenauer, Mihail Gorbachev, George Bush Sr. and Willy Brandt, but also less famous individuals.
+Instead of those Nazi thugs, people who stood up for freedom were honored in the past decades.
+They include politicians such as Ronald Reagan, Helmut Kohl, Konrad Adenauer, Mihail Gorbachev, George Bush Sr. and Willy Brandt, but also less famous individuals.